Deepen Connection with the Natural World

-The practices in this collection invite you to sense your deep connection with the natural world through mindful Pace, Presence, and Perception.
+The practices in this collection invite you to sense your connection with the natural world through mindfulness of Pace, Presence, and Perception.

 Nature Meditations